DPDK/dpdk/doc/guides/freebsd_gsg/build_dpdk.rst

 *   TOOLCHAIN is: gcc | clang

-The configuration files for the Intel® DPDK targets can be found in the DPDK/config directory in the form of:
+The configuration files for the DPDK targets can be found in the DPDK/config directory in the form of:

 ::